mikeczabator/crdb_check_user_passwords/README.md

 ## Finding default passwords
 Have you used default passwords for users in the past?
 Do you know if they were ever changed?

-When run with a priviledged user, this script will go through and identify any users which match a configurable default password.
+When run with a priviledged user, this script will go through and identify any users which match a configurable password string.
 It can also generate the `ALTER` statement to remove password authentication altogether.

 You can find the script in this repo - [check_user_passwords.sh](./check_user_passwords.sh).
+Configurations settings need to be set at the top of the script.

 example:
 ```bash